Ixve/proxy-check/README.md

-# simple-proxy-detection
+# proxy-check
-A simple Python script to detect proxies/VPN, made out of boredom.
+A Python script used to check if a IP is malicious or if it's a VPN/Proxy IP

-Requirements: `cymruwhois, requests, discord-webhook`
+Requirements: `cymruwhois, requests`

-Usage: `python3 proxy.py iphere`
+Usage: `python3 proxy.py 1.1.1.1`